Managing File Exports

 If you need to export files from multiple buckets, you can specify multiple exportBucket options in the same manifest file.

-for example, squeeze in an extra file or two that are out of order just because
+not, for example, squeeze in an extra file or two that are out of order just because there

-there is room on the storage device.
-This alphabetical order enables you to
+is room on the storage device.
+This alphabetical order enables you to continue the export

 Limits the keys exported to those that occur alphabetically after this option value.